The

 Anyone who's played with crystal sets a bit will see that

 everything in the circuit is pretty standard.
-There are
+There are some

-resistance.
 26nF is about 6K Ohms impedance at 1kHz.
+The LT44 is used in

-The LT44 is used in reverse to provide a higher impedance audio
+reverse to provide a higher impedance audio match to the top of

-match to the top of the tuning coil via the diode.
-Looking
+the tuning coil via the diode.
+Looking into the diode

-into the diode side of the transformer, the impedance
+side of the transformer, the impedance actually increases when the

-actually increases when the the earpiece is connected due to a
+the earpiece is connected due to a fortunate broad resonance with

-leakage inductances.
-The result is audio which is a bit
+the earpiece and transformer leakage inductances.
+The result is

-restricted on bandwidth but which has a fairly good match and
+audio which is a bit restricted on bandwidth but which has a

-of the ceramic earpieces in the supply chain are very poor at the
+supply chain are very poor at the moment and I recently sent back

-moment and I recently sent back 67 out of an order of 100 as
+67 out of an order of 100 as completely dead on arrival.
+The ones

-are 100% tested.
+supplied with the kit are 100% tested.

 Diodes